ConfeitoHS/ConfeitoHS/README.md

 ### 👋 Hello!
 I am...
 - Majored in CSE and Math Minor in GIST
-- Currently at KAIST MLML as an intern
+- Currently at KAIST MLML as a MS Student
 - Studying AI, particularly Machine Learning
 - Looking forward to Research & development in the field of AGI